Larry Allen Hayes

 Larry Allen Hayes (November 23, 1948 – September 10, 2003) was an American spree killer who was executed in Texas for the murders of two women in Montgomery County.
 On July 15, 1999, Hayes shot and killed his wife, 46-year-old Mary Hayes, at their Woodloch home, then drove to a nearby convenience store and fatally shot the clerk, 18-year-old Rosalyn Robinson.
 Hayes was convicted of capital murder, waived all appeals, and was executed via lethal injection in 2003.
-His execution drew attention as it was noted by the Associated Press that he was the first white person in Texas state history to be executed for killing a black person.
+His execution drew attention as it was noted by the Associated Press that he was the first white person to be executed in Texas for killing a black person since 1854.

 Early life

 Hayes was born on November 23, 1948, in West Plains, Missouri.
 He grew up in Howell County and attended Southwest Missouri State University for a year and a half.
 In the 1970s, he served time in Missouri State Penitentiary for a drug conviction.
 He had been sentenced to seven years for possession of Barbiturates, however, he was confined for only nine months and paroled in 1976.
 The sentence was ultimately overturned two years later.
 Hayes later moved to Texas and had a conviction for driving while under the influence of drugs in Galveston County.